wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-wireless-network-connectivity/includes/2-examine-wireless-network-technologies.md

     Wired Equivalent Privacy (WEP)
   :::column-end:::
   :::column:::
     WEP is the oldest form of wireless security.
 Some devices support different versions: WEP 64-bit key, WEP 128-bit key, WEP 256-bit key.
-The security issues surrounding WEP are well documented, and you should avoid using WEP unless it is the only alternative.
+The security issues surrounding WEP are well documented, and you should avoid using WEP unless it's the only alternative.
   :::column-end:::
 :::row-end:::
 :::row:::